Murder of Billie-Jo Jenkins: Murder

-On 14 February 1997, Siôn and Lois Jenkins had argued over Billie-Jo, who Siôn would later describe to police as "difficult".
-After arriving home from a trip the next day Siôn said he asked Billie-Jo to turn down her music and evidence later indicated he had been infuriated when she had refused.
-She had been painting the patio doors that afternoon, but Jenkins found she had got paint on the windows and said later that her painting was "a mess".
+On 14 February 1997, Siôn and Lois Jenkins had argued over Billie-Jo, whom Siôn would later describe to police as "difficult."
+After arriving home from a trip the next day, Siôn said he asked Billie-Jo to turn down her music and evidence later indicated he had been infuriated when she had refused.
+She had been painting the patio doors that afternoon, but Jenkins found she had got paint on the windows and said later that her painting was "a mess."

 Shortly after this, the body of 13-year-old Billie-Jo was found in the back garden of the family home in Hastings, East Sussex.
 She had been battered over the head with an iron tent peg five times whilst painting the patio doors.
 The tent peg had been left out on the patio earlier in the day by one of the other children in the family.
 Billie-Jo died within minutes of the assault.

 Police asked her foster father Siôn Jenkins to make a public appeal, although shortly after this he came under suspicion, including from his wife, and became the main suspect.
 He had been the last person to see her alive and the first adult to find her body.
 On 24 February, he was arrested on suspicion of murder.
 He originally claimed he had not been at the house at the time, before admitting that he had been there that afternoon.
 He was charged with murder on 14 March.

-Siôn Jenkins told police that he found Billie-Jo in a pool of blood on the patio.
+Siôn told police that he found Billie-Jo in a pool of blood on the patio.
 A police investigation revealed erratic behaviour by him around the time of the incident and the discovery of 158 microscopic spots of Billie-Jo's blood, found on his clothing.

-On the day of the murder, Jenkins was driving two of his natural daughters home from a clarinet lesson.
+On the day of the murder, Siôn was driving two of his natural daughters home from a clarinet lesson.
 Billie-Jo had stayed at home to paint the patio doors in the rear garden, in order to earn extra pocket money.
 According to the police, Jenkins launched the assault on her when he returned home, while his two other daughters waited in the car outside the front of the house.
 He then returned to the car and took the two girls to a nearby DIY store, yet took no money with him.

 Police say that he did this to provide himself with an alibi, supported by the fact that he inexplicably drove around the nearby park in a circle and had taken an unusual route which extended the journey time.
-Jenkins claimed that they had gone to buy some more white spirit, despite the fact he already had some in his garage.
+Siôn claimed that they had gone to buy some more white spirit, despite the fact he already had some in his garage.
 He said that when he returned, he found Billie-Jo dead.
 Police said that the idea that a stranger broke into the garden, found a weapon and killed Billie-Jo during the same 10 minutes Jenkins was away, apparently escaping without anyone noticing, was implausible.